mpenke78/adguard-lists/README.md

 # adguard-lists

-My personal white- & black-lists for AdGuard Home
+My personal white- & black-lists for AdGuard Home.

+**I do not recommend using this!**

 ---